unconst/BitTensor/README.md

 ## Neurons

+1. Mach: General purpose neuron which learns a language embedding, shares this with its neighbors.

 1. Boltzmann: Trainable Feed-forward NN, tokenizes requests on a word level basis responds with 128 dimensional embedding vectors.
 Applies gradients on 3 second interval without averages.

 1. Feynmann: Trains a embedding model over the network using a dummy corpus from text.zip.
 Serves trained model to network.
 Does not apply gradients.